TOR (TOR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TOR Historical Price

-According to the latest data gathered on TOR live price page, the current price of TOR is 0.00365301USD.
-The circulating supply of TOR(TOR) is 17.07M TOR , giving it a market capitalization of $62.36K.
+According to the latest data gathered on TOR live price page, the current price of TOR is 0.01529971USD.
+The circulating supply of TOR(TOR) is 17.07M TOR , giving it a market capitalization of $261.17K.

 The TOR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TOR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.